 - If he prevails, Jackley’s election would continue the streak of Republican control of the South Dakota governor’s office that began in 1979.
 This period of control – 40 years as of the end of the Daugaard administration – is the longest in South Dakota history, and the longest current streak in the nation.
 It would be the 11th straight election victory by the Republican candidate for governor – the only longer streak is 13 straight elections from 1900 to 1924 (during the two-year term era).

-- If the general election pits Democrat Sutton against Republican Marty Jackley, it will be only the second time that the general election for governor features two West River nominees.
-The only other time was 1936, when Republican Hot Springs businessman Leslie Jensen successfully challenged Democratic Gov. Tom Berry, a White River rancher who was running for an unprecedented third term.
+- If Jackley wins the Republican primary, the Jackley v.
+Sutton matchup would be only the second time that the general election for governor features two West River nominees.
+The only other time was 1936, when Republican Hot Springs businessman Leslie Jensen successfully challenged Democratic Gov. Tom Berry, a Mellette County rancher who was running for an unprecedented third term.